-It’s hard to pinpoint exactly where I contracted dengue, but I’m fairly sure it was somewhere in Vietnam, and I am so, so glad I wasn’t alone when it happened.
+It’s hard to pinpoint exactly where my experience with dengue began, but I’m fairly sure it was somewhere in southern Cambodia, and I am so, so glad I wasn’t alone when it happened.

 I’d been travelling around India and South East Asia for a few months and had dealt with one or two weird viruses and bugs, but nothing big enough to really knock me out for more than a day or so.
 It’s funny because everyone warns you about food poisoning and malaria, so you get shots, buy a lifetime supply of Doxycycline and get all picky about where and what you eat, but it won’t necessarily stop you from getting sick.
 Not once did I think I’d get dengue.